ilaksono/rr-challenge/README.md

     - Had some issues with stale state and dispatch for useAppData in websocket handler
     - tried using ref callbacks but failed
     - Fixed by passing a ref to the callback instead of using state
+  - 2021-10-19:
+    - The Drag and Drop event handlers not triggering in Safari and FireFox 93